-The table below sets forth details concerning outstanding option awards made in prior years to the executives named in our Summary Compensation Table, including the expiration date, the option exercise price, and the number of shares of Common Stock underlying the grants both exercisable and unexercisable.
-As we have not issued any stock options since 2003, the grant dates for all of these options are from fiscal year ended 2003 and earlier.
-The table below also sets forth the total number of restricted shares of Common Stock that were granted in 2012 and in prior years to the executives named in our Summary Compensation Table but which have not yet vested, together with the market value of these unvested shares based on the \$22.04 the closing price of our Common Stock on December 31, 2012.
+The Company does not have any outstanding option awards to the executives named in our Summary Compensation Table.
+The table below sets forth the total number of restricted shares of Common Stock that were granted in 2014 and in prior years to the executives named in our Summary Compensation Table but which have not yet vested, together with the market value of these unvested shares based on the \$22.07 the closing price of our Common Stock on December 31, 2014.